aslamhossain43/Java-Design-Patterns/README.md

 2. Adapter - Convert the interface of a class into another interface clients expect.
 Example: Speed convert, Laptop charger, card reader, Arrays#asList(), BufferedReader--- https://howtodoinjava.com/design-patterns/structural/adapter-design-pattern-in-java/, https://www.baeldung.com/java-adapter-pattern

-3. Bridge - Decouple an abstraction from it's implimentation then they can vary independently.
+3. Bridge - Decouple an abstraction from it's implimentation.
 Example: Vehicle,  https://www.geeksforgeeks.org/bridge-design-pattern/

 4. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
 Example: Like factory pattern but here if object is null then create new. https://www.tutorialspoint.com/design_pattern/flyweight_pattern.htm  ----- One shape one circle